RachWalm/dog-api/README.md

 ## Bugs

-All found bugs have been rectified.
+All found bugs have been rectified except number 8.

 1. There were a significant number of bugs with permissions.
 There were something that needed to not even be readonly for the members of the public, and various activities that were to only be performed either by the person who generated the data or by a specific level of user.
 Lack of understanding of what SAFE_METHODS were meant that the permissions I wrote didn't seem to do what I intended.
 Therefore some of the List and Create functions were separated out into different classes.
 This meant that I could give one permission to the List and one to the Create.
 After reading up on SAFE_METHODS and understanding how to make things readonly or allowing performing of manipulation of data this would be done differently.
 At the time - this solved the problem I was working round with permissions.
 If I were to do it again I would have written the permissions as they currently stand, applied them differently and not made separate urls for List and Create.